yansong-yu/RT_Rendering_Lab3/README.md

 4. `h` for toggle whether showing hierarchy or not (hierarchy is rendered as wireframe of bounding boxes)

+## Note

+The transformation of component is shown through only apply transformation on the `windmill shaft` and you can see the 4 blades rotate according to it.

 ## Bonus point attempted
 1. Matrix operation from scratch